 The Board terms are two years in length and include eight or nine meetings per year, typically on Sunday afternoons.
 Board members are responsible for membership, finance, marketing, fundraising, website, newsletter and operational aspects as an umbrella organization for the various institutes and divisions.

 Danielle has completed the Associate and Licentiate of Music certifications with the Australian Music Examinations Board (AMEB).
 She completed an MA (International Education) at the University of Georgetown in 2008.
-Danielle has 3 young children and currently teaches privately in Arlington, VA, in Cheverly, MD, and with the Levine School.
+Danielle has 3 young children and currently teaches privately in Arlington, VA, and in Cheverly, MD.